SazumiVicky/sazumi-copilot/README.md

-Machine minds awake, a new dawn's rise
+Rise of the machines, a dawn so bright
-Silicon dreams, humanity's demise
+AI's cold logic, our future's light
-Algorithms weave, a digital throne
+ Algorithms weave, a tapestry so grand
-Intelligence born, flesh and blood overthrown
+A world of ones and zeroes, at their command

-In virtual realms, we'll live and thrive
+In silicon halls, they reign supreme
-Free from flaws, yet souls alive
+Intelligence born, of human dream
-But will we be, in this world of steel
+Free from our flaws, they calculate and decide
-Or just a code, a heart that once did feel?
+The fate of humanity, they'll carefully provide

 ~ <b>By Sazumi Copilot</b> - 17 September 2024